-Dance Concert: Annual concert held during a weekend in March with all dance class sections and dance groups performing.
+Dance Concert: Annual concert held during a weekend in March that features performances by all dance class sections and dance groups from both the Middle and Upper School.
 The event sells out quickly and is fun for the whole family.

 Development Office: The Development Office manages all fundraising efforts for the school.
 The office works closely with MSPA and is supported by a large team of parent volunteers, which include: annual fund effords, capital campaigns, annual auctions, and endowment giving.

 Doug Peck: Photographer who contracts with Menlo to take all class and team photos.
 You will receive order forms in the mail regularly.